Bright Simons

 Bright Simons is a Ghanaian social innovator, entrepreneur, writer, social and political commentator.
 He is the vice-president, in charge of research at IMANI Centre for Policy and Education.
 He is also the founder and president of mPedigree.

 Education

-He is a former student of the Presbyterian Boys' Senior High School (PRESEC) Legon Greater Accra Region, one of the top secondary schools in Ghana, where he became the President of the Student Representative Council in his final year.
+He is a former student of the Presbyterian Boys' Senior High School (PRESEC) Legon, Greater Accra Region, where he became the President of the Student Representative Council in his final year.
 He later won a scholarship to study Astrophysics at Durham University in UK.

 Career

 As of 2013, Bright Simons was the President of the mPedigree Network, a self-described 'social enterprise' noted for its work to expose makers and distributors of counterfeit medicines, and for creating a computer program called Goldkeys that enables the verification of certain products in some countries.

 Simons writes for the Huffington Post, Harvard Business Review Digital and the Royal African Society's online magazine, African Arguments.
 He is a regular contributor to the BBC's Business Daily programs.

-The Financial Times has described Bright Simons as " frighteningly clever."
+The Financial Times has described Bright Simons as "frighteningly clever."
 Simons has co-authored several pieces of research at IMANI.